Skip to content

 #Anker Soundcore Boom 2: Best Value for Outdoors

 The Soundcore Boom 2 is the budget pick that punches above its price outdoors.
 It puts out more low-end thump than the Flip 7 thanks to a dedicated subwoofer driver.
-That extra bass made it our favorite for backyard gatherings, and it carries an IP67 rating plus the ability to float.
+That extra bass makes it a standout for backyard gatherings, and it carries an IP67 rating plus the ability to float.

-A rubberized body shrugged off being tossed in a cooler bag, and the Soundcore app adds EQ presets plus a light show.
+A rubberized body shrugs off being tossed in a cooler bag, and the Soundcore app adds EQ presets plus a light show.
 That’s more tuning than most speakers near this price give you.
-We got around 14 hours at moderate volume.
+Expect around 14 hours at moderate volume.

 Pros: Big bass, floats, IP67 rated, app EQ, long battery, lower price